Curb-v2/third-party-app-integration/web-app/README.md

 2. You will have to create a `config.json` in the `/web-app/app` directory.
 There is currently a `config-sample.json` that you can use as a template.
 The important values that you will need to populate for your app are:
   * `AUTH_CLIENT_ID` - your Auth0 client ID (ask Curb for this if you do not know)
   * `AUTH_CLIENT_SECRET` - your Auth0 client secret (ask Curb for this if you do not know)
 3. Check that whatever your `AUTH_REDIRECT_URI` is in the `config.json`.
-If you see an error that
+If you see an Auth0 error page that says "The URL "http://localhost:8000/curb-code-grant" is not in the list of allowed callback URLs",  then contact Curb to add that URL to your list of allowed callback URLs.
-4. To start the app, run `npm start`
+4. To start the app, run `npm start`, which starts the app at [localhost:8000](http://localhost:8000).